aaronbloomfield/ccc/hws/dappintro/index.md

 ### Part 5: Vote!

 I have loaded a Poll smart contract onto our private Ethereum blockchain, and you all must vote!
-The only information we will tell you is that the contract address for this is on the Canvas landing page, and that it fulfills the [IPoll.sol](IPoll.sol.html) ([src](IPoll.sol)) interface.
+The only information we will tell you is that the contract address for this is shown on the blockchain explorer (in the section for this semester's links), and that it fulfills the [IPoll.sol](IPoll.sol.html) ([src](IPoll.sol)) interface.
 You have to figure out what the options are, and then vote for one.
 This one poll cannot be viewed through the poll web page viewer.  *You will need to submit the transaction hash where you voted.*

 In Remix, you can call a different contract *with the same codebase*.
 In particular, it has to have the same ABI.
 For this, you can (and should) use the IPoll.sol file.
 Specifically, you should NOT use Poll.sol, as you do not know if additional functions (such as `unnecessaryFunction()`) are in the deployed contract; only that it implements the functions in IPoll.sol.
-On the Canvas landing page is the address of a deployed Poll contract -- copy that address.
+On the blockchain explorer (the links section) is the address of a deployed Poll contract -- copy that address.

 In Remix, in the Deployment pane, switch to IPoll.
 Switch to the compilation pane, and click "Compile IPoll.sol".
 Then switch to the deployment pane.
 At the bottom, and above the "Deployed contracts" list is a blue "At Address" button -- copy the contract address there, and click that button.
 This now gives us a connection to a different IPoll implementing contract.
 Use this to vote.
 You have to vote on the course poll.
 You are welcome to vote (or not) on your fellow classmates polls; how to find their contract addresses is described above.